PrestaShop/docs/basics/installation/install-from-cli.md

 - `db_user`.
 The username for the database you want to use.
 - `db_password`.
 The password for the database username above.

-For instance:
+Example:

 ```shell
 php install_cli.php --domain=example.com --db_server=sql.example.com --db_name=prestashop --db_user=root --db_password=123456789
 ```

-And if your database credentials were good, you should see :
+If the installation completes without any errors, you should see the following confirmation:

 ```shell
 -- Installation successful! --
 ```

 {{% notice info %}}
-Please note that your database must be created with a `CREATE DATABASE xxx;` statement before running this command.
+Before running this command, please note that your database must be created with a `CREATE DATABASE xxx;` statement.
-The Web GUI has an option to **Attempt to create the database automatically** but not the CLI.
+The in-browser installer has an option to attempt to create the database automatically **but not the CLI**.
 {{% /notice %}}